 When you use Google Cloud Armor to protect a hybrid deployment or a multi-cloud architecture, the backends must be internet NEGs.
 Google Cloud Armor also protects serverless NEGs when traffic is routed through a load balancer.
 To ensure that only traffic that has been routed through your load balancer reaches your serverless NEG, see Ingress controls.

 Protect your Google Cloud deployments with Google Cloud Armor security policies

 HTTP(S) Load Balancing is implemented at the edge of Google's network in Google's points of presence (PoPs) around the world.
 In Premium Tier, user traffic directed to an external HTTP(S) load balancer enters the PoP closest to the user.
 It is then load balanced over Google's global network to the closest backend that has sufficient capacity available.
 In Standard Tier, user traffic enters Google's network through peering, ISP, or transit networks in the region where you have deployed your Google Cloud resources.

 Google Cloud Armor security policies enable you to allow, deny, or redirect requests to your external HTTP(S) load balancer at the Google Cloud edge, as close as possible to the source of incoming traffic.
 This prevents unwelcome traffic from consuming resources or entering your Virtual Private Cloud (VPC) networks.

 The following diagram illustrates the location of the external HTTP(S) load balancers, the Google network, and Google data centers.

-These are the requirements for Google Cloud Armor security policies:
+These are the requirements for using Google Cloud Armor security policies: